TSSG/DockerMQTT/README.md

 In order to exit from the shell, CRTL-D.

-In order to shutdown the running devlopment container use the command
+In order to shutdown the running development container use the command

 > docker stop servo-msgbroker